 throughout North and South America (see map).

 - If you decide to make Golondrinas boxes we have two suggestions.
-Make the
+Make the top

-during cold windy and rainy spells (see below).
+windy and rainy spells (see below).

-the box pictured below and elsewhere on this web site.
+This is the box pictured below and elsewhere on this web site.

 - We saw this design at the Long Point Bird Observatory in Ontario, Canada, liked